-- signposts with the same priority will then be ranked according to their vicinity to the selected satellite of interest (i.e. the signpost closest to the selected satellite will be scanned for first).
+All priority 1 signposts will be ranked according to their vicinity to the selected satellite of interest (i.e. the signpost closest to the selected satellite will be scanned for first).

 This ranked list of signposts will determine the order in which signposts will be scanned.